So you’re broke and you think it’s not fair, right? And you can’t help but wonder why am I poor? when everyone around you seems to be rich.

 When life is going according to plan, there are less curve balls that get thrown at you and kick you off a good money path.

-They all take their toll on you both mentally and financially.
+These circumstances all take their toll on you both mentally and financially and can often be the explanation for why you are poor.

 3. You Are Guilty Of Making Poor Financial Decisions

-And if you are unfortunate enough to have also suffered one of the other reasons above, making poor financial decisions just compounds the issues you face.
+And if you are unfortunate enough to have also suffered one of the other reasons above, making poor financial decisions like taking out a payday loan or two, just compounds the issues you face.

 What Does Being Poor Really Mean?